TripPick Spain Spain

 #2

-Local tip: Plaza Mayor restaurants tourist-priced — eat tapas at Cava Baja street 5 min away.
-Mercado de San Miguel touristy but visually iconic.
+Local tip: Plaza Mayor restaurants tourist-priced — eat tapas at Cava Baja street 5-min walk away.
+Mercado de San Miguel: visit for the iron architecture, then walk to real tapas neighborhoods.
+Sunday late morning is the busiest.

 #1